sunithvs/auto-pr/README.md

 - [GitHub Actions Documentation](https://docs.github.com/en/actions)

 ---
-Built with ❤️ and laziness by [Your Name]
+Built with ❤️ and laziness by [sunithvs]